nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-bot.md

 You just set up read back to you by the Dialogflow agent.

-At this point, you will interact with the intents you set up in the previous section of this tutorial to book a table.
+At this point, you will interact with the intents you set up in the previous section of this guide to book a table.

 You will see the transcriptions on the Dialogflow reference connection application console and also on the Dialogflow sample voice API application console.